cameronmathis/Pong/README.md

 This is a project I decided I wanted to do in order to practice my C++.
 I chose to make this game because it was one of the very first video games, released in 1972.

 ## Setup
-In order to compile the stack machine, open up the terminal navigate to this project and run:
+In order to play this game, clone this repo to a Linux enviroment and navigate to the project. </br>
+Use this command to compile the program:

 	$ ./pong.sh compile

-Run:
+Use this command to run the program:

-	$ ./stack.sh run
+	$ ./pong.sh run

-Once you are done run:
+Once you are done, use this command to clean up the folder:

 	$ ./pong.sh clean

-This will clean up the folder by removing the main.out file.
+This will remove the main.out file.

 ## Features
 Implemented:
 * Ball object created
+* Paddle object created

 ## Status
 Project is: _in progess_